Galapagos is Open: What You Need to Know about the COVID-19 Policies on the Island

 Fernanda: As you can imagine, regulations are being updated almost continuously.
 So please make sure to check for any update to this timeline by the US State Department, Ecuadorian government, and the local Galapagos National Park.

-• For travelers continuing to the Galapagos Islands, a negative PCR test taken within 96 hours (4 days) of the departure time of their Galapagos flight is required.
+- For all travelers who are continuing to the Galapagos Islands, a negative PCR test taken within 96 hours (4 days) of the departure time of their Galapagos flight is required.

 Classic Journeys is creating a sort of “travel bubble” for its guests as they make their way from the mainland of Ecuador to the Galapagos.
 Can you tell us about that?